Cognigy/Documentation/docs/en/docs/ai/endpoints/overview.md

 Endpoints support text-based conversations as well as conversations on your contact center phone lines.

 Endpoints convert channel-specific input and output, including images, galleries and voice, to the standardized Cognigy Input object.
-This approach enables the development of a [Flow](../resources/build/flows.md) only once, following which it can be deployed to various channels by configuring Endpoints.
+This approach enables the development of platform-independent [Flow](../resources/build/flows.md) that require no modification when adding new channels.

 ## Endpoint Types